 Want a glimpse into the kind of energy the band was generating in the studio?
-Drop the needle on Fresh Garbage, the opening track, and you will hear this band come alive in a way you probably never imagined you’d experience.
+Drop the needle on the opening track, Fresh Garbage, and you will hear this band come alive in a way you probably never imagined you’d experience.